How the rule of law dies in Poland

 On 22 March 2019 the Batory Foundation and ESI made another concrete recommendation:

 "The European Commission needs to take Poland to the European Court of Justice (ECJ) as soon as possible for infringement of the EU's fundamental values and principles, focusing on disciplinary procedures and the executive's control over judges."

 Two weeks later, on 3 April 2019, the European Commission launched another infringement procedure against Poland, stating that "the new disciplinary regime undermines the judicial independence of Polish judges by not offering necessary guarantees to protect them from political control, as required by the Court of Justice of the European Union."

-Second, member states must warn the Polish government against the grave consequences of undermining the independence of courts.
+Member states must warn the Polish government against the grave consequences of undermining the independence of courts.
 They must focus on the mounting threat of the collapse of rule of law in the EU and the consequences this would have for people (and businesses) in Poland and elsewhere in the EU.
 They should request information from the Polish government about how it intends to prevent this.
 The aim must be to restore the conformity of the Polish legal system with European standards.
-A clear position by EU member states would also strengthen the CJEU in its battle against the destruction of the rule of law in Poland.
+A clear position by EU member states would also strengthen the ECJ in its battle against the destruction of the rule of law in Poland.